vksepm/flashcards/README.md

 - **Tap**: Flip the current card
 - **Swipe left**: Next card
 - **Swipe right**: Previous card

+## 🎲 Seed-based Shuffling

+When using shuffle mode, you can enter a specific seed number to ensure the same shuffling pattern:

+1. Enable shuffle mode by toggling the shuffle switch
+2. Enter a number in the seed input field that appears
+3. Cards will always shuffle in the same order when using the same seed
+4. Share seed numbers with friends or colleagues for synchronized study sessions

 ## 🛠️ Technologies Used